Condla/cookiecutter-metron-sensor/README.md

 # Cookiecutter: Metron Sensor

-A cookiecutter to quickly create all required configs Apache Metron sensors.
+A cookiecutter to quickly create all required configs for Apache Metron sensors.

 It creates: